-(W10.1a) Which data points within your CDP disclosure have been verified, and which standards were used?
+(W9.1a) Which data points within your CDP disclosure have been verified, and which standards were used?

-Verification standard Please explain Global water withdrawal, consumption, and discharge are ISAE3000 Verification for water withdrawal, consumption, and discharge volumes is conducted annually as part of our sustainability C urrent verified annually.
-These verified data points are included in management process and the results are also included in our annual sustainability report, which is publicly available. s tate W1.2b.
+Disclosure module Data verified Verification standard Please explain Global water withdrawal, consumption, and discharge are verified annually.
+These verified data points are included in W1.2b.
+Verification for water withdrawal, consumption, and discharge volumes is conducted annually as part of our sustainability management process and the results are also included in our annual sustainability report, which is publicly available.

-W11.
+W10.
 Sign off